 New York · Nurses

-Defending Nurses Against Ethics Complaints in New York
+Nurse Ethics Defense in New York

 If you are a New York nurse facing an ethics complaint, board investigation, or threat of license suspension, do not respond until you have spoken with counsel.
 The New York State Board of Nursing has resources, lawyers, and investigators on its side.
 You should too.